-- R-1: Educate the Frisco Community About Residential Energy Opportunities - R-2: Develop a Home Energy Score Program. - B-1: Reach Out To Large Businesses To Promote Energy Opportunities. - B-2: Support Small Business Energy Outreach Efforts. - M-1: Retrofit Town Facilities To Be More Energy Efficient, Electrify, And Incorporate Solar. - Regional-1: Develop Regional Workforce to Support Home Energy Assessments, Renewable Energy Adoption, and Electrification. - Regional-2: Enhance Home Energy Improvement Incentives for Lower- and Middle-Income Households. - Regional-3: Expand Solarize Summit.
+- R-1: Educate the Frisco Community About Residential Energy Opportunities. - R-2: Develop a Home Energy Score Program. - B-1: Reach Out to Large Businesses to Promote Energy Opportunities. - B-2: Support Small Business Energy Outreach Efforts. - M-1: Retrofit Town Facilities to Be More Energy Efficient, Electrify, And Incorporate Solar. - Regional-1: Develop Regional Workforce to Support Home Energy Assessments, Renewable Energy Adoption, and Electrification. - Regional-2: Enhance Home Energy Improvement Incentives for Lower- and Middle-Income Households. - Regional-3: Expand Solarize Summit.

-These strategies are organized by the audience of focus: R strategies are residential, B strategies are business and institutions, and M strategies are for municipal facilities.
+These strategies are organized by the audience of focus: R strategies stand for residential, B strategies stand for business and institutions, and M strategies stand for municipal facilities.
 The following sections provide implementation details for each of the strategies, which are organized by focus area.